travelster/DBGallery/AI/ai-descriptions.md

 ## Defining the AI Prompt
-While the default prompt is available to administrator under Tools | Preferences, when pressing the above mentioned Describe Images button a text area is shown where the default can be changed to something appropriate to the images being currently described.
+While the default prompt is available to administrators under Tools | Preferences, when pressing the above mentioned Describe Images button a text area is shown where the default can be changed to something appropriate to the images being currently described.